orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 </data>
 ```

-We send this configuration to SORESPO in the same way as we did above:
+Send this configuration to SORESPO:
 ```shell
 make send-config FILE="tutorial-add-lju.xml"
 ```

 The topology now has four core routers.
-We can check this by logging in to the
-new router:
+Log in to the new router:
 ```shell
 make cli-lju-core-1
 ```

-And running the following command:
+Run the following command to review the BGP neighbor state:
 ```shell
 / show network-instance default protocols bgp neighbor
 ```